cbboyan/git-auto-version/README.md

 **ChangeLog** file, _**all automatically**_, only from the content of commit messages.
 You just need to write your commit messages in a syntax similar to [conventional commits](https://www.conventionalcommits.org/).
+No other commands are needed and everything is updated automatically whenever you commit you changes using `git --commit`.

 ## How does it work?